diegoluna1980/GNSS_cal_tools/README.md

 }
 ```

 Edit the names of your RINEX files in conf.py and enter the Cartesian Coordinates of the stations.
-This positions can be calculated, for example, using the Precise Point Positioning service at []([Precise Point Positioning](https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php))
+This positions can be calculated, for example, using the Canadian Spatial Reference System Precise Point Positioning (CSRS-PPP) at: https://webapp.csrs-scrs.nrcan-rncan.gc.ca/geod/tools-outils/ppp.php

 1. **RINEX Observation Files**: